Consonant cluster: Clusters in languages

 All languages differ in syllable structure and cluster template.
 A loanword from Adyghe in the extinct Ubykh language, psta ('to well up'), violates Ubykh's limit of two initial consonants.
-The English words sphere //ˈsfɪər// and sphinx //ˈsfɪŋks//, Greek loanwords, break the rule that two fricatives may not appear adjacently word-initially.
+The English words sphere //ˈsfɪər// and sphinx //ˈsfɪŋks//, Greek loanwords, break the rule that two fricatives may not appear adjacently at the beginning of words.
 Some English words, including thrash, three, throat, and throw, start with the voiceless dental fricative /θ/, the liquid /r/, or the /r/ cluster (/θ/+/r/).
-This cluster example in Proto-Germanic has a counterpart in which /θ/ was followed by /l/.
+The example of clusters in Proto-Germanic has a counterpart in which /θ/ was followed by /l/.
 In early North and West Germanic, the /l/ cluster disappeared.
-This suggests that clusters are affected as words are loaned to other languages.
+That suggests that clusters are affected as words are loaned to other languages.
 The examples show that every language has syllable preference based on syllable structure and segment harmony of the language.

-Other factors that affect clusters when loaned to other languages include speech rate, articulatory factors, and speech perceptivity.
+Other factors that affect clusters loaned to other languages include speech rate, articulatory factors, and speech perceptivity.
 Bayley has added that social factors such as age, gender, and geographical locations of speakers can determine clusters when they are loaned crosslinguistically.